alexander-perucci/generatewebservice/README.md

 ## Example

-in this project is present a test class that generates a Calculator Web Service that exposes two operations: multiply and sum.
+In this project is present a Test Class that generates a Calculator Web Service that exposes two operations: multiply and sum.

 ### calculator.properties